Best Camping Foods

 Q: What should be most considered when planning out meals for my next camping trip?

 Campers like to eat traditional camping food (such as beans, chili, broiled fish, macaroni and cheese, s’mores, and others).
-But the truth is your taste buds aren’t just going to change because you’re going on camping trip, so you should plan to make at least some of the things you normally eat at home.
-Still, what you should pay the most attention to is getting the correct amount of calories, between 2,500 and 4,500 every day your on the camping trip, whatever you decide to eat.
+But the truth is your taste buds aren’t just going to change because you’re going on a camping trip, so you should plan to make at least some of the things you normally eat at home.
+Still, what you should pay the most attention to is getting the correct amount of calories, between 2,500 and 4,500 every day you’re on the camping trip, whatever you decide to eat.

 There’s nothing worse than being hungry out on the trail hiking.
 You feel light-headed fatigued and your muscles will start to ache.
 It may be important to you to cover a certain amount of ground everyday, but if you get a headache out of nowhere or feel faint, stop, hydrate and eat.
 You’ll feel revitalized once you do, then you can continue on your path.
 The Food and Drug Administration recommends that women get 2,000 calories each day and men get 2,500.
-So, if you’re doing physical activity all day like most campers, then you should up that number, because you’re burning more calories than you normally would on a regular basis.
+So, if you’re doing the physical activity all day like most campers, then you should up that number, because you’re burning more calories than you normally would on a regular basis.